-No corporate actions are planned in the financial years 2019 until 2021.
+No corporate actions are planned for the financial years until 2022.

 The annual general meeting of GRAWE RE is responsible for the decision taking regarding dividend payments.
 The Board of Directors has to submit to the annual general meeting a proposal for the dividend payment.
-For the year 2019 a dividend payment of kEUR 5,000 will be proposed.
-Following the latest developments from the Covid-19 virus epidemic and the relevant guidance issued by the local supervisory this proposal may change.
+For the year 2021 a dividend payment of kEUR 5,000 will be proposed.